apigee/apijam/Labs/Appendix/API Development - Create a Reverse Proxy/README.md

   ![image alt text](./media/image_11.jpg)

-# Save the API Proxy:
+# Save the API Proxy

 * Let’s save the API Proxy locally as an API Bundle so that we can reuse it in other labs.